 3. Learn how to see God in action

 The best way to figure out who God wants you to be is to learn who He is.
 Even though I didn’t study or pull tips from Exodus 21 (though I know there is valuable information about God this chapter), I did learn this: God give us information and insights, and He lets us carry them forward as we wish.
 In Exodus 21:1 God said, “These are the ordinances that you must set before them.”
 Then He gave Moses a detailed description of ways to handle life at the base of Mount Sinai.
 Notice that God simply told Moses to set the directives before the Israelites.
 Just give them the information, He said.
 He wanted them to see He who wanted them to be and how they should live.
 Then God set them free to think and be and live and feel and act and do.

 How has God acted in your life?
 What insights and information has He given you?
 Listen to your life, and hear how He has spoken into your experiences, relationships, and decisions.
 Maybe you’re struggling to make a major life decision, or you’re grieving a sad loss.
 Maybe you’re saying goodbye to someone you love — or you’re still hoping you’ll meet someone who will love you.
 When God says no to the desires of your heart, you may feel like you’ll never be happy or whole again.
 But you know what?
 If you keep growing in your faith, you will come out the other side.
 You will learn who God wants you to be if you move forward in love, hope, freedom and confidence.
 You will blossom into the woman He created you to be if you learn what it means to pray without ceasing, to see His fingerprints all over your life, and to keep growing forward.

-If you’re struggling to figure out who God wants you to be, you may find Blossoming Into Your Calling – Blossom Tip 76 helpful.
+P.S.
+If you’re struggling to figure out who God wants you to be, read An Easy Way to Stop Overthinking God’s Will.